OpenOrbis/create-fself/README.md

-# Create Eboot + Create Lib Documentation
+# Tool Documentation (create-fself)

 ## Summary
-The `create-eboot` and `create-lib` tools takes 64-bit Executable Linkable Format (ELF) input files, and produces 64-bit Orbis ELF (OELF) output files that are converted to be compatible with the PlayStation 4 (PS4) ELF loader.
-It further takes these OELF files and creates a final binary that the PS4 expects.
-For `create-eboot`, this is `eboot.bin`, which is a Signed Executable Linkable Format (SELF).
-For `create-lib`, this is a Playstation Relocatable eXecutable (PRX).
+`create-fself` can be used to take 64-bit ELF files and produce **f**ake **S**igned **ELF**s that can be used on the PlayStation 4 (PS4).
+This includes `eboot.bin` files and Playstation Relocatable eXecutable (PRX) library files.

 ### Build
-The tool is written in Golang.
+This tool is written in Golang.
 Commands should be the same between Windows and Linux assuming Golang is installed on the target system.

-Building is very easy, simply go to the root directory of the tool (`/src/tools/create-eboot/`) and run the `go build` command.
+Building is straightforward, navigate to `/cmd/create-fself` and run `go build`.

-There is a shell and batch build script to compile both `create-eboot` and `create-lib` on all platforms (Windows, Linux, and macOS).
+There is a shell and batch build script to compile `create-fself` for all (Windows, Linux, and macOS).

 ### Usage
-The `create-eboot` tool requires two arguments.
-These arguments are `-in` and `-out` for the input and output files respectively.

-The `create-lib` tool requires only one argument, being `-in`.
+`create-fself` requires two arguments.
+The `-in` input ELF path, as well as either `-eboot` (for games/apps) or `-lib` (for libraries).

-There are also additional optional arguments for customizing app information in the final SELF or PRX.
+There are also additional optional arguments that can be used.

 ```
-Usage of create-eboot (as well as create-lib):
+Usage of create-fself:
   -appversion int
         application version
   -authinfo string
         authentication info
+  -eboot string
+        produces an eboot, using the provided path for the output eboot
   -fwversion int
         firmware version
   -in input ELF path
         input ELF path to convert
+  -lib string
+        produces an sprx, using the provided path for final .prx file
+  -libname string
+        library name (ignored in create-eboot)
+  -library-path string
+        additional directories to search for .so files
-  -out output ELF path
+  -out string
-        output ELF path to write to
+        output intermediate OELF path
   -paid int
         program authentication ID (default 4035225266123964433)
   -ptype string